-A strategy creates a better functioning industry - one with changed behaviours, refreshed focus on long-term values, consistent and prompt payment processes, and a commitment to collaborative project delivery and integrated teamworking achieve the vision?
+The strategy aims to create a better functioning industry - one with changed behaviours, refreshed focus on long-term values, consistent and prompt payment processes, and a commitment to collaborative project delivery with integrated teamworking.

-How will we
+How will we achieve the vision?

-This is a challenging ambition to achieve in the current climate of continuing economic uncertainty and the absence of any specific reference to our industry in Government policy.
-However, we believe that by working together, significant progress can be made towards realising these ambitions.
+Our ambitions are challenging given the current climate of continuing economic uncertainty and the absence of any specific reference to our industry in Government policy.
+However, we believe that by working together, significant progress can be made towards realising our goals.